 - Durability: SSD’s have absolutely no moving parts, it’s more likely to keep your data safe.

-- Solid State Drives could care less where its data is stored on its NAND chips, as there’s literally no physical read heads involved.
-SSDs are much faster
+- Solid State Drives couldn’t care less where its data becomes stored on its NAND chips.
+There’s literally no physical read heads involved.
+SSDs are much faster.

-- Combine 4 SSD’s in a RAID 00 system, talk about quadrupling read write performance, any heavy data user, music producer etc. can export data/files at MIND BLOWING speeds
+- Combine 4 SSD’s in a RAID 00 system.
+Talk about quadrupling read write performance.
+Any heavy data user or music producer can export data/files at mind blowing speeds.

-It’s no surprise, SSD drives are amazingly fast and efficient, this new technology has much room to grow, imagine this technology 10 years from today.
-Everything is becoming faster, bigger and much safer for the environment.
+It’s no surprise, SSD drives are amazingly fast and efficient.
+This new technology has much room to grow, imagine this technology 10 years from today.
+In other words, everything is becoming faster, bigger and much safer for the environment.

 “It amazes me where technology is going today, I am so pleased to be involved, this, the fourth time being called by NASA… recovering the mission data from the Helios mission after it crashed into the Pacific in 2003 was an honor.
-Taking a walk in the beautiful hills of Colorado, producing music and benefiting space exploration all at once, it’s a dream come true!” states Bruce.
+Taking a walk on the beautiful strip of Las Vegas Blvd, producing music and benefiting space exploration all at once, it’s a dream come true!” states Bruce.

-Complexity of NAND Based Storage SSD Drives – SSD Drive Recovery, NAND Chip Technology
+Complexity of NAND Storage SSD Drives – SSD Drive Recovery, NAND Chip Technology.

 The complexity and highly exclusive features can make some data recovery difficult when an unforeseen solid-state drive failure occurs.
 Unlike hard disk drives, many newer solid state storage devices have no proper data set relocating components.
 This creates an incorrect perception that data is much more secure on SSD’s, which, unfortunately, is not always the case.

 Due to the solid storage data having limited cycled patterns, the ability to create new data can eventually wear out and lead to possible data loss depending on the technology used.
-On Solid State Drives, when a block loses its ability to retain data or when data errors occur that cannot be corrected by the drive’s error correction algorithm (ECC – AKA: error correction code), the block is switched to a readily available block.
-When the extra blocks are exhausted and another mistake happens, the solid state drive can easily reach a critical failure state.
+On Solid State Drives, when a block loses its ability to retain data or when data errors occur that cannot be corrected by the drive’s error correction algorithm (ECC – AKA: error correction code).
+The block is switched to a readily available block.
+When the extra blocks are exhausted, the solid state drive can easily reach a critical failure state.
 At this point, the SSD data is lost and the need for data recovery is imminent.
-Innovations in error correcting code, ECC, will extend the drive’s operating life and system-level performance if the design is correctly implemented.
+Innovations in error correcting code, ECC, will extend the drive’s operating life.
+It also benefits system-level performance if the design is correctly implemented.

-NAND Problems and Benefits, Preventing Data Loss, Understanding Risk vs. Reward
+NAND Problems and Benefits, Preventing Data Loss, Risk vs. Reward.

 A variety of problems can occur with NAND; however, benefits of NAND also exist.
 For more information, take a closer look at the list below.